robertfetter/describeWindows/README.md

  cgi-bin contains the application script and supporting files

  tools   contains various script written during the build of this application.
-         and the last audits dor Windows 10 and Windows 11.
+         and the last audits for Windows 10 and Windows 11.
          There are also some other tools that may be of use.

 The installation script needs to be run as 'root'.